Robert-van-Engelen/Forth500/manual.md

 Allocation is limited by the remaining free space in the dictionary returned by the `UNUSED` word.
 Note that the `ALLOT` value may be negative to release space.
-Release space only with `ALLOT` after allocating space with `ALLOT` when no new words were defined.
+Make sure to release space only with `ALLOT` after allocating space with `ALLOT` and when no new words were defined and added to the dictionary.

 The `CREATE` word adds an entry to the dictionary, typically followed by words to allocate and store data assocated with the new word.
 For example, we can